dkkloimwieder/pg-todo-tutorial/pg-todo-tutorial_section-3a.md

 ## Section 3a, React & Apollo - A Brief Interlude

 If you are following along jump to **Start Section 3** below but if you are just now starting the tutorial at branch `section-3` you will want to make sure you have a postgres instance up and running with an appropriately configured `.env`.
-I have provided defaults that are not at all secure, at the very least a password change might be in order.
+I have provided defaults that are not at all secure in .env_example, at the very least a password change might be in order.
 Make sure to add `.env` to your `.gitignore` and then:

 ```sh
  yarn install && yarn global add db-migrate